LaurePiechaczyk/project5-coffee-shop/README.md

 - Toasts
 Toasts appear on all pages and provide the user with important information.
 These toasts also display the coffees that the user may have in their cart.

-- Footer
-The footer contains information about the store, such as its phone number, address and email address.

 ## Page-specific